Psychologists Online across Australia for counselling, testing and groups - Melbourne, Sydney, Brisbane, Adelaide, Hobart, Perth and Canberra

 - Anxiety (e.g. social anxiety, phobias, obsessions, school or performance anxiety)

-- Behaviours of concern, such as defiance, self-harm, lying or school refusal, impulsivity
+- Behaviours of concern (e.g., defiance, self-harm, lying or school refusal)

-- Learning difficulties, including dyslexia and other specific learning disorders
+- Learning differences, including dyslexia and other specific learning disorders

 - Cognitive Behavioural Therapy